-Retail program and brand development - The Group has made significant investments to improve its existing distribution network and strengthen its brand, primarily through the establishment of new distribution subsidiaries and an increase in the number of Natuzzi Stores and Natuzzi Galleries worldwide.
+Retail program and brand development - The Group has made significant investments to improve its existing distribution network and strengthen its brand, primarily through the establishment of new distribution subsidiaries and an increase in the number of Natuzzi stores and Natuzzi galleries worldwide.
 See "-Markets".
-As of April 30, 2007, there were 284 Natuzzi Stores worldwide, including Divani and Divani by Natuzzi stores.
-The Natuzzi Galleries program was launched in 2002 and the number of galleries worldwide reached 547 as of April 30, 2007.
-By using the same creative concepts and internal decorations in Natuzzi Stores and Natuzzi Galleries, the Group has created a coherent identity for the Natuzzi brand.
-The Group plans to open additional Natuzzi Stores and Natuzzi Galleries in strategic geographical locations to strengthen its presence in Italy and abroad and is committed to making the marketing investments necessary to increase brand recognition in these markets.
+As of April 30, 2008, there were 306 stores worldwide, including Natuzzi stores and Divani & Divani by Natuzzi stores, and 5 Italsofa stores in China.
+The Natuzzi galleries program was launched in 2002 and the number of galleries worldwide reached 419 as of April 30, 2008.
+By using the same creative concepts and internal decorations in Natuzzi stores and Natuzzi galleries, the Group has created a coherent identity for the Natuzzi brand.
+The Group plans to open additional Natuzzi stores and Natuzzi galleries in strategic geographical locations to strengthen its presence in Italy and abroad and plans to make the marketing investments necessary to increase brand recognition in these markets.